I DON'T OWN GHOSTBUSTERS, OR ANYTHING AFFILIATED WITH IT. I AM MAKING NO PROFIT OFF THIS.

 Hearing that voice gave her a little thrill; that voice was unmistakably Peter's.

 "Yeah, but I didn't know you going to be giving me electric shocks!"
 That voice she didn't recognize.
-More than likely, that voice belonged to one of Peter's parapsychology students.
+More than likely, it belonged to one of Peter's parapsychology students.

 "What are you trying to prove here anyway?" the boy shouted.